 We use personal information in order to provide our clients with services.

 Where necessary, we may also use personal information for the purpose of complying with any applicable laws (for example any obligations we may have under legislation).

 We may use personal information for audit or quality assessment purposes; billing and invoicing; and for staff training.

 During project development for our clients, we may be provided with data that includes personal information.
 In that case, we take reasonable steps to ensure that the data used is de-identified to the extent that de-identification is possible and practicable.

-We only use personal information in accordance with the APPs, and while maintaining client confidentiality.
+We only use personal information in accordance with the APPs and, to the extent applicable, the GDPR, and while maintaining client confidentiality.